 Oh, and don’t forget the Marmalade Martini!

-It’s hard for me to rave much more about Lulu’s.
+I really can’t rave enough about the delightful Lulu’s.
 It’s an incredible addition to London’s wine bars, eateries, and delis all at once.
-In fact, it’s one of only very few venues that make me genuinely consider crossing the Thames on a more regular basis.
+It’s one of the very few venues that make me genuinely consider crossing the Thames on a more regular basis.
 And extra points to them for having a curly-mopped logo that looks exactly like me.
 If only more venues were considerate enough to put pictures of me on their walls and plates!